equinor/fmu-ensemble/docs/concepts.rst

 directory of realization-runs on the file system, typically on `/scratch`.
-This object can do a full initialization of all `ScratchRealization` in a specific directory, and collect them into a Ensemble object.
+This object can do a full initialization of all `ScratchRealization` in a specific directory, and collect them into a ensemble object.

 VirtualEnsemble
 ^^^^^^^^^^^^^^^

-Analogous to the relationship between `ScratchRealization` and `VirtualRealization`, a `VirtualEnsemble` holds a list of `VirtualRealization` objects, with limitations imposed by those of `VirtualRealization`.
+Analogous to the relationship between `ScratchRealization` and `VirtualRealization`, a `VirtualEnsemble` is an ensemble with no strings attached to the original filesystem.
+All data from its underlying realizations is aggregated and full dataframes are stored.
+The object is able to construct new `VirtualRealization` objects from its data, both by picking by index, or from statistical aggregations.

 EnsembleCombination